30 hours 'free childcare': what parents need to know

 What happens if I become ineligible for the offer e.g. because I lose my job?

 If you no longer meet the eligibility criteria, your child’s 30-hour place will continue to be funded for a ‘grace period’.
 You should discuss this with your provider if and when you lose eligibility.
 The table below outlines how long the grace period will last, depending on when you become ineligible for the offer.
+Your early years provider can tell you how long your grace period will last.
+A grace period will always end at the end of a term.

-Once the grace period has expired, you will still be eligible for the 15-hour funded childcare offer.
+Once the grace period has expired, you will still be eligible for the 15-hour funded offer.
 If you have been taking up the 30 hours at two providers, you can decide which provider you want to continue taking up your 15 hour places from.

 Is there any difference in how the first 15 hours and the second 15 hours under the 30-hour offer will be delivered?